Ingrid Scheffer, AO MB BS PhD FRACP FAHMS FAA

 University of Melbourne

-In 2012, Professor Scheffer was awarded the L’Oréal-UNESCO Laureate for Women in Science for the Asia-Pacific Region, and travelled to Paris to receive the award.
-In the past Prof Scheffer has received the 2007 American Epilepsy Society Research Recognition Award and the 2009 Eric Susman Prize from the Royal Australasian College Of Physicians.
-She has served the International League Against Epilepsy in many capacities and held the Chair of the ILAE Commission for Classification and Terminology from 2009 until 2013.
-The ILAE presented her with the Ambassador for Epilepsy award in 2013 and in the same year, she received the Emil Becker Award for an outstanding contribution to child neurology, the Australian Neuroscience Medallion and the prestigious national prize, the GlaxoSmithKline Award for Research Excellence.
+Professor Scheffer has been the recipient of many international and national awards including the 2007 American Epilepsy Society Clinical Research Recognition Award, the 2012 L’Oréal-UNESCO Laureate for Women in Science for the Asia-Pacific Region, 2013 International League Against Epilepsy (ILAE) Ambassador for Epilepsy and the 2024 Epilepsy Society of Australia Peter Bladin Award.
+She has served the ILAE in many capacities and held the Chair of the ILAE Commission for Classification and Terminology from 2009 until 2013 and continues to develop new concepts for the ILAE on epilepsy syndrome classification.
 In 2014, she was elected a fellow of the Australian Academy of Science and an Officer of the Order of Australia (AO) in the Queen’s Birthday Honours List, for distinguished service to medicine in the field of paediatric neurology as a clinician, academic and mentor, and to research into the identification of epilepsy syndromes and genes.
-Professor Scheffer was awarded the Prime Minister’s Prize for Science together with Professor Samuel Berkovic in 2014.
-In 2018, Ingrid was elected a Fellow of the Royal Society.
+Professor Scheffer was awarded the Australian Prime Minister’s Prize for Science with Professor Samuel Berkovic in 2014.
+In 2018, Ingrid was elected a Fellow of the Royal Society of London.